Not losing money is a critical part of the stock investing process. Successful investors say it in different ways, but the point is always the same.

 Knowing that you do not know a lot of things, knowing that you will make a lot of mistakes, and knowing that you will be crucified for your mistakes, and accepting these as part of the journey, is what causes success in investing.

-That is the way this game works.
+That is the way this game works in your favour.